 Kathy Lacina is a community outreach specialist for senior living communities.
 Most recently, she was the Sales Director for Revel Eagle, an over 55 senior living community in Eagle, ID.
 Her career has spanned decades of working in the retail and technology industries.
 She entered the senior care industry and discovered her passion for serving the seniors in the Treasure Valley.
 Her positions in home and health care have given her an added perspective on the challenges that seniors face as they continue on their life journey.
 Her position as sales director at Revel allowed her to draw from all those experiences when helping seniors find their forever home.

-Monica Miller is a Certified Senior Adviser (CSA)® and co-owner of CarePatrol of Boise.
+Monica Miller is a Certified Senior Adviser (CSA)® and former co-owner of CarePatrol of Boise.
 She also holds a Master of Science in Nursing and is a Registered Nurse and Certified Public Health Nurse.
 Monica grew up in the Treasure Valley in Idaho before venturing globally for her advanced education.
 She earned a B.A. in Communicative Disorders and conducted clinical research in Audiology before pursuing a career in nursing.
 While her focus began in Adult and Geriatric Acute Care, with raising two young children, her career shifted to the pediatric and family population.
 Monica earned her Credential in School Nursing and found great joy in working with families, educators, and providers while delivering health education, direct care, and care coordination in the community.
-Most recently, she was the Health Services Coordinator for a large school district, managing a team of nurses and serving as the COVID-19 Liaison for the district with county public health and office of education.
+She was the Health Services Coordinator for a large school district, managing a team of nurses and serving as the COVID-19 Liaison for the district with county public health and office of education.